billvb/billvb.github.io/projects/index.md

 This page is intended to go into a little bit more depth on some of the activities I've been involved in over the past few years.
 It's not meant to be exhaustive.

+### Autonomous Systems

+My work in autonomy - both for spacecraft and unmanned aircraft - has mostly revolved around fault diagnosis and remediation.
+The central challenge is for the craft's autonomy engine to generate a set of hypothesis pointing to the source of the fault, discriminate among them, and take the appropriate action to bring the craft into the safest possible state.

+There are a few different approaches to take, most of which involve using a model of the system to explain the observed behavior.
+These approaches range from highly deterministic ones to Monte Carlo methods in which repeated runs converge on a likely path through the state space.

+My majors efforts in this area has been in implementing these approaches in testbeds for the NASA Solar Probe mission, as well as in other sponsored work for multi-agent, cooperative UAV autonomy testing.

+*Communications*

+ * "Investigating Model-Based Autonomy for Solar Probe Plus".
+Workshop on Spacecraft Flight Software.
+Presented at Caltech, 2013.

 ### Embedded Aerospace Software and Network Architectures

 On my Github account I mirror the offical open-source releases of the NASA-GSFC [Core Flight Executive (CFE)](https://github.com/billvb/cfe) and [Operating System Abstraction Layer (OSAL)](https://github.com/billvb/osal).